nidunc/Portable-launcher-for-Kodi-OLD/README.md

 - [ ] TO-DO: use a different way of storing settings that is portable
 - [ ] TO-DO: install/update Kodi automatically

-## License
-Copyright © 2015 nidunc
-This program is licensed under the GPLv3 (GNU General Public License version 3).
-The license is in the "LICENSE" file in the root of this repository.

 ## Kodi forums page
 [[Windows] Portable launcher for Kodi](http://forum.kodi.tv/showthread.php?tid=226857)